 The number one thing that made our four days in Douro was our tour guide, Douro Exclusive.
 It is owned and run by a husband and wife team, Ana and Marco, who are very knowledgeable of the valley, wine, and the vineyards – but also warm, charming, and helpful (above and beyond our tour).
 Loved them and cannot recommend them highly enough.
 Contact them and book them, don’t look any further http://www.douroexclusive.com/en/tours-douro-valley/

 Some highlights of our tour:

-Oh by the way, most vineyards still hire people to stomp the grapes with their!
+Oh by the way, most vineyards still hire people to stomp the grapes!
 No modern machinery at these wineries.

-- A relaxing boat ride with Marco and a friend down the Douro River, into a place where the road ends and all you can see are vineyards, vineyards, and more vineyards!
+- Relaxed on a boat ride with Marco and a friend down the Douro River, into a place where the road ends and all you can see are vineyards, vineyards, and more vineyards!
 So perfect.
 Marco brought a bottle of his own Tawney Port that he blends for his family.
 It tasted of caramel, peanut brittle, apricot, plum, raisin and walnut–all knit harmoniously together.
 Wish he sold this liquid gold.

 Vineyards To Visit

 Portugal is a small country, but home to hundreds of native wine grapes.
 And one of the best red wine buys on the market.
 Since it is relatively unknown, and from grapes we have never heard of, it is often overlooked.
 But their wines can compete with the top red’s of Europe.
 And especially the excellent wines of Douro.